whitefusion/myReadable/README.md

 # myReadable
 Readble is a prototype of online post management website. </br>
 It is based and React and Redux. </br>
-The local server is forked from [Readable Start Server](https://github.com/udacity/reactnd-project-readable-starter).
+The server is developed with Nodejs using Koa.
+The databse is MongoDB. </br>

 ![](preview/Main.png)
 ![](preview/Post.png)